MicrosoftDocs/azure-devops-docs/docs/user-guide/manage-organization-collection.md

 ::: moniker range=">= azure-devops-2019"

 All work-tracking tools are available immediately after you create a project.
-Often, one or more users may want to customize the experience to meet one or more business needs.
+Often, one or more users might want to customize the experience to meet one or more business needs.
 Processes are easily customized through the user interface.
-However, you may want to establish a methodology for who manages the updates and evaluates requests.
+However, you might want to establish a methodology for who manages the updates and evaluates requests.

 For more information, see the following articles: